jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 ### 2.4 Pre-restriction on special nodes

 When searching, all special nodes support search restriction via the base type supplied as the first template parameter (recall that special nodes derive from the supplied base type).
 This base type is called the pre-restriction type.
-Regardless of what the special node is defined to do, all searches will restrict to nodes that are of non-strict subclasses of the pre-restriction type.
+Regardless of what the special node is defined to do, all searches will restrict to nodes that are of non-strict subcategories of the pre-restriction category.

 Type-safety means that a tree pointer can only point to non-strict subclasses of the pointer type.
 Therefore if the pre-restriction type is the same type, the pre-restriction will be maximally wild and effectively disabled.
-Only if a strict subclass is given will a restriction be seen to take effect.
+Only if a strict subcategory is given will a restriction be seen to take effect.
 The term _pre-restriction_ reminds us that it seems to apply before the special node's special algorithm runs (which will typically apply some further restriction independently of the pre-restriction under an "and" rule).

 ### 2.5 Notes on topology-oriented tree